htcondor/htcondor/docs/admin-manual/checkpoint-server.rst

         Provides the full host name of the machine that is now running the checkpoint server.

-    It is most convenient to set these variables in the pool’s global configuration file, so that they affect all submission machines.
+    It is most convenient to set these variables in the pool's global configuration file, so that they affect all submission machines.
     However, it is permitted to configure each submission machine separately (using local configuration files), for example if it is